What Is Cosmism?

 So, in the first N sections of this Manifesto I'm going to delve fairly deep into what will seem like abstract philosophical considerations.
 But it all will get pulled back into the practical by the end.

-Giulio Prisco, on the mailing list of a group called the "Order of Cosmic Engineers" (of which I am a member), posted a wonderful "mini-manifesto" listing principles of the OCE.
+Giulio Prisco, on the mailing list of a group called the "Order of Cosmic Engineers", posted a wonderful "mini-manifesto" listing principles of the OCE.

-I have edited and extended his list slightly, without altering its spirit, to obtain the following, which seems to serve as a reasonable preface to this Manifesto:
+I have edited and extended his list slightly, without altering its spirit, to obtain the following, which may serve as a reasonable preface to this Manifesto:

 Ten Cosmist Convictions